gravio-la/ereignis-metadata-framework/packages/core-utils/README.md

 ### SPARQL/RDF Utilities

 - `envToSparqlEndpoint`: Convert environment variables to SPARQL endpoint configuration
-- `encodeIRI/decodeIRI`: Encode/decode IRIs for safe transmission
+- `encodeIRI/decodeIRI`: Encode/decode IRIs to a format that is safe to use in URLs, but unlike `encodeURIComponent` and `decodeURIComponent` just converts the IRI to a base64 string, thus

 ### Array/Object Utilities